jxpeng98/obsidian-to-NotionNext/README.md

 ### 0.1.10
 - Fix the Chinese support in the settings.
 ### 0.1.8
-- Rebuild the upload function, and add one button to select the different databases. **However, only NotionNext database is supported for now.**
+- Rebuild the uploadCommand function, and add one button to select the different databases. **However, only NotionNext database is supported for now.**
 ### 0.1.7
 - [x] Removed the `convert tag` option.
 Now, you can directly add tags in the YAML front matter.
 If you don't want to add tags, you can delete the tags in the YAML front matter or leave the tags blank.